-However, for a blog which has been online for more than three months & has installed and uninstalled numerous plugins, a simple database optimization is not enough.
+However, for other WordPress based website which has been online for more than three months & has installed and uninstalled numerous plugins, a simple database optimization is not enough.

-As a part of our day to day blogging activities, we try out many plugins.
+As a part of my day to day blogging activities, I try out many plugins.
 However, uninstalling plugins doesn’t remove all of the tables from our WordPress database, and over time our WordPress database gets filled with many unused tables.

 However, recently when I was working on optimizing my Hindi blog “ShoutMeHindi” & thought of using the Clean Options plugin, I realized that the plugin had not been updated for the past 7 years.